 We recently announced that we’re going to support single opt-in signups for Mailchimp lists right from our own signup forms.
 This generated a lot of great conversation about deliverability—some that we expected, and some that surprised us.

 As the person who’s responsible for deliverability at Mailchimp, I love it when people understand why this stuff matters.
-Building a healthy list is a crucial first step in getting to the inbox, and we have a ton of experience helping our customers do both.
+Building an email list is a crucial first step in getting to the inbox, and we have a ton of experience helping our customers do both.
 We’ve put a lot of work into developing sophisticated and intelligent systems to reduce the risks once associated with single opt-in, but we haven’t talked much about it in the past.
 I’d like to dig into some of the ways we’re protecting your lists and helping you reach inboxes.

 How we protect our sending reputation